 Selection rate: the metric that replaces CTR

 In traditional search, click-through rate measures success.
 In AI search, models don't click—they select.
-Selection rate is the frequency with which your content is cited from the pool of retrieved candidates.
-This represents a fundamental shift from measuring human engagement to measuring machine preference.
+Selection rate is the frequency with which your content is cited from the pool of retrieved candidates, measuring machine preference rather than human engagement.

 How model selection works